HerodotusDev/integrity/README.md

 Then make sure that you have `sncast` installed and `snfoundry.toml` is configured correctly.

 After that, you can use `verify-on-starknet.sh` script to send the transaction to FactRegistry contract.
 Remember to select appropriate settings for your proof.
-For more information on supported settings, see [Verifier settings](TODO).
+For more information on supported settings, see [Configure Verifier](#configure-verifier).

 For example, run: